shmorri/docs-casa-prod/docs/source/administration/faq.md

 ### U2F restrictions

-U2F keys (for enrollment or authentication) are supported in the following browsers only:
+U2F keys (for enrollment or authentication) are supported in the following desktop browsers only:

 - Chrome or Opera (versions greater than 40)
 - Firefox (version greater than 57), requires prior u2f activation.
 - Firefox versions older than 57 need the [u2f add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/) installed.

 In all cases, the app interface will display appropriate messages about u2f support, and instructions in case action is needed to use the feature.
+Currently Casa does not support adding U2F devices from mobile browsers.

 ### The user interface is not showing any means to enroll credentials